-This beautiful city ranks on the top as one of the world’s most favorable place to live due it is almost zero crime rate, peaceful surroundings, equality amongst men and women, great educational system, and of course, the world renown healthcare system.
+This beautiful city ranks on the top as one of the world’s most favorable place to stay due it is almost zero crime rate, peaceful surroundings, equality amongst men and women, great educational system, and of course, the world-renown healthcare system.
 Of course, all these wonderful things applies to Finland as a country and not just Helsinki.

 Table of Contents

-1. Go for a relaxing time at Helsinki’s oldest public Sauna!
+Go for a relaxing time at Helsinki’s oldest public Sauna!

 But truly, what is a sauna?
 Basically, it is a room with a sauna stone (with stones on top) either heated by electricity or wood and you heat the whole room up by throwing water on the hot stone thus creating hot steam.

 Sauna claims to have many health benefits and it is one of the foundations that stabilizes the Finnish culture.
 For instance, a family gathers weekly to enjoy the sauna either in their homes or they gather in their summer cottages whereas they have a sauna by the lake.
-It is a custom that is well loved by the Finns which has been carried on through out history.
+It is a custom that is well-loved by the Finns which has been carried on throughout history.
 In fact, in Finland alone you’ll find over two million saunas all over the country, that is almost one sauna per three citizens!